Thank you for Attending Celebrate Water 2017!

 Thank you to our sponsors: Columbia Institute for Water Policy, Deschutes Estuary Restoration Team, Jim & Nancy Soriano, Kampmeier & Knutsen PLLC, Norm’s Eatery & Ale House, Okanagan Nation Alliance, Sierra Club South Sound Group, Sierra Club Upper Columbia River Group, Smith & Lowney PLLC, The Law Offices of M. Patrick Williams, Thomas Soeldner & Linda Finney, Todd Wildermuth & Sanne Knudsen, and Wright Yachts.

-For sponsorship opportunities, please email Elan at firstname.lastname@example.org.
+For questions and sponsorship opportunities for next year’s event, please email firstname.lastname@example.org.